Actively Recruiting

 - Willing to have parathyroidectomy at NIH Clinical Center

-- Diagnosed with sporadic primary hyperparathyroidism and a potential candidate for parathyroidectomy
+- Diagnosed with sporadic primary hyperparathyroidism and a candidate for parathyroidectomy

-- Diagnosed with any form of heritable primary hyperparathyroidism (new or recurrent) and a potential candidate for parathyroidectomy
+- Diagnosed with heritable primary hyperparathyroidism or suspected multi-gland disease and a candidate for parathyroidectomy

-- Suspected or diagnosed with parathyroid cancer and a potential candidate for parathyroidectomy
+- Suspected or diagnosed with parathyroid cancer and a candidate for parathyroidectomy

 You will not qualify if you...

-- Known allergic reactions to components of the 18F-Fluorocholine radiopharmaceutical
+- Known allergic reaction to components of the 18F-Fluorocholine tracer

-- For those able to become pregnant: unwilling to use highly effective contraception from two weeks before the first imaging scan until the date of parathyroidectomy
+- For those who can become pregnant, unwilling to use highly effective contraception from two weeks before the first imaging scan until surgery

 - Unable or unwilling to provide informed consent

-- Any condition that would prevent safe completion of study participation as judged by investigators
+- Any condition preventing safe participation as judged by the investigators

 AI-Screening